 Caregiver burden may be increased by certain factors, such as gender and age.

 The following factors may increase caregiver burden:

-Asian American.
-Asian American caregivers often provide more caregiving hours than white, African American, and Hispanic caregivers.
+Asian American caregivers.
+Asian American caregivers often provide more caregiving hours than White, African American, and Hispanic caregivers.
 They also use less support services, tend to have fewer financial resources, lower levels of education, and higher levels of depression than other groups of caregivers.